Ngā ara whakaako Teaching for learning

 At the University, we recognise that there is no one ‘right’ way to approach teaching.
 The approach needs to suit the teaching context.
 This includes the course, the teaching space—physical or online—and the students.

-We encourage staff to try new and creative approaches to teaching.
-We want to see them exploring how they can adapt and improve their teaching to meet the needs of their students and course.
+We encourage staff to try new and creative approaches to teaching, exploring how to adapt and improve teaching to meet the needs of students and the course.

 Learning and teaching guides